poteto/ember-workshop/readme.md

 });
 ```

 Pretty simple!
 But how would you make something like this reusable?

+#### Computed property macros

 Enter functional programming and computed property macros:

 ```js
 import Ember from 'ember';